 The initial phase of the project will be for partners to engage with school teachers and youth group leaders and children in their own countries in order to explore the ‘hooks’ that inspire attention and interest of young people; whilst also unearthing what support teachers and play/youth workers need in order to use the natural world for their activities more effectively.
 The initial research should reveal valuable evidence from a range of angles and cultural backgrounds that will help the project fashion a toolkit of ideas to support teachers and youth workers in engaging children with plants in a more playful way.

 The second phase of the project will then be to test out and refine this new playful toolkit by seeking feedback from an advisory committee of relevant experts in conjunction with teachers, youth workers and young people.
 There will be free access to the Toolkit for all who wish to use it in their work.

-The final development phase of the project will be the creation of an ‘On-line’ PaPPUS training course with embedded Playful Plant focused learning materials that will be available freely to all.
+The final development phase of the project will be the creation of a PaPPUS training course with embedded Playful Plant focused learning materials that will be available freely to all.
 In order to refine the course for full public access, the project will run country led pilot workshops that train teachers and youth workers in its use.
 The final accredited course will then be promoted at a number of national workshops in each country designed to roll it out more widely.

 Find out more

 Physical and Cultural Activities for Life Skill Development (PAClife) is a project funded by Erasmus+ designed to supporting young migrants and young people facing disadvantage to develop increase resilience through sport and cultural activities.

 The project, led by The University of Gloucestershire joins 6 partners from across the EU (Play Gloucestershire, Rogers Foundation- Hungary, KMOP- Greece, CESIE- Italy and Action Aid in Denmark) who will collaborate to enhance the lives of young people, refugees or looked after young people.